epfl-lasa/docker_setup/README.md

 COPY --chown=${USER} /path_to_folder /destination_path
 ```

 This will copy the content of the folder at `/path_to_folder` on the host in `/destination_path` in the container.
-Note that specifying the user ensures that the copy has the correct permissions.
+Note that `--chown=${USER}` specifies to copy as the user to ensure that the copy has the correct permissions.
 Otherwise it is executed as `root`.

 ### Entrypoint